 The Parish, created in 1953, is dedicated to Our Mother of Good Counsel, and encompasses the villages of Clare, Cavendish, Glemsford, Hundon and Stoke-by-Clare.
 It is twinned with the parish of Baba Dogo in Nairobi.

 (It encompasses the villages of Clare, Cavendish, Glemsford, Stradishall, Poslingford, Stansfield, Barnadiston, Hundon, Kedington, Sturmer, Wixoe, Stoke by Clare)

-Sunday parish Masses are celebrated in the Priory Church of Mother of Good Counsel, and at Cavendish URC.
-Daily Mass is celebrated either in the Oratory at the Priory or in the Church.
+Sunday parish Masses are celebrated in the Priory Church of Mother of Good Counsel Daily Mass is celebrated either in the Oratory at the Priory or in the Church.

 The Parish Priest is Father David Middleton OSA and can be contacted at the Priory on 01787-277326